 Wonder what mud pools are?
 Mud pools or mudpots are formed when a little water collects in the rich volcanic ash surrounding a fumarole.
 In Hverir you got a couple of very spectacular mudpots blubbering away in equally sulfurous stench.

 I like the mud pools more than the steam vents, as they are somewhat even more surreal.
-They remind me of fantasy movies, where the heroes search for the evil lord in the dark lands.
+They remind me of fantasy movies from the 1980ies, where the hero or heroine would inevitably search the evil lord in some dark lands.

 Right at the parking lot, there is a little viewing platform for the biggest mud pool at Hverir.
 It’s continuously bubbling, there is no waiting time involved and you can even see it in winter (in case you were wondering when to visit Iceland: read my guide)